Valentine's Day: it's an annual 24-hour celebration of love.

 The Extras: A bouquet of flowers awaits you.
 As does champagne, rose petal turndown service, chocolate-covered strawberries and a carriage ride for two through the city.
 If you must take a romantic carriage ride, do it in Charleston.

 The Digs: 1 Hotel South Beach.
 You'll be privy to: a Japanese rooftop restaurant, luxurious cabanas along a private stretch of white sand beach, an holistic spa and a pool-sized hot tub.
-It's a weird concept if you let it be a weird concept.
+It's only a weird concept if you let it be a weird concept.

 The Suite: You'll probably want the Ocean View room with the private balcony (for said ocean view).